Balassa–Samuelson effect: Equivalent Balassa–Samuelson effect within a country

 The average asking price for a house in a prosperous city can be ten times that of an identical house in a depressed area of the same country.
 Therefore, the RER-deviation exists independent of what happens to the nominal exchange rate (which is always 1 for areas sharing the same currency).
-Looking at the price level distribution within a country gives a clearer picture of the effect, because this removes three complicating factors:
+Looking at the price level distribution within a country gives a clearer picture of the effect, because this removes some complicating factors: